Last Updated on April 21, 2023

 The kennel clip is an excellent choice for dogs who live in warmer climates or frequently visit the kennel.

-As the name suggests, in this cut, your Schnauzer’s hair is cut very short all over the body, with the hair on the legs, face, tail, back, and belly shaved to about half an inch or even shorter.
+As the name suggests, his hair is cut very short all over the body, with the hair on the legs, face, tail, back, and belly shaved to about half an inch or even shorter.

 The summer cut is another low-maintenance cut perfect for hot weather.
-In this cut, your Schnauzer’s hair is shaved close to the body with one length all over, however, the face is kept in the traditional Schnauzer look.
+In this style, his hair is shaved close to the body with one length all over, however, the face is kept in the traditional look.

 Apart from the beard, no brushing is required as hair this short won’t mat or tangle.